marekjm/pake/PROTOCOL.markdown

         }
     ]

-If the file cannot be downloaded from the node it is assumed that the file is empty list (so the node cannot be used for node discovery).
+If the file cannot be downloaded from the node it is assumed that the file is empty list (so the node cannot be used for node discovery) and is a dead end of the network.

 ----